Agent Editor

 - Set the Knowledge base key by creating or selecting a String constant in your module.

-- After selecting the key, verify that the knowledge base details are imported and shown.
+- After you select the key, verify that the knowledge base details are imported and shown.

 Linking Knowledge Bases to the Agent

-To link a knowledge base to an agent, use the Knowledge bases section in the Agent editor and click New.
+To link a knowledge base to an agent, use the Knowledge bases section in Agent Editor and click New.

 In the knowledge base entry: